skaty5678/deepimage/README.md

 ### 1.Building a data pipeline
-Installed some dependencies like tensorflow, opencv and matplotlib.
+Installing some dependencies like tensorflow, opencv and matplotlib.

-Downloaded some happy and sad images from google for this project.
+Downloading some happy and sad images from google for this project.

-Loaded the data using keras utils.
+Loading the data using keras utils.

 ### 2.Preprocessing images for deep learning